crystallabs/virtualtime/README.md

 `days_in_year` return `nil`.
 As a consequence, matching is performed without converting negative values to positive ones.

-This choice was made because it is only possible to know the exact values if/when `year` and `month` happen to be defined and contain integers.
+This choice was made because it is only possible to know the number of days in a month if both `year` and `month` are defined and contain integers.
 If they are not both defined, or they contain a value of any other type (e.g. a range `2023..2030`), it is ambiguous or indeterminable what the exact value should be.